JerryNixon/PathAnimation/Documentation/extendedPathGeometryUG.md

 # Extended Path Geometry
-ExtendedPathGeometry, extends and provides some missing options for PathGeometry windows 10 UWP class.
+`ExtendedPathGeometry`, extends and provides some missing options for `PathGeometry` windows 10 UWP class.

 #### Declaration / Instantiation
 ###### C#:
-ExtendedPathGeometry provides a constructor with a PathGeometry parameter as also an extension method for PathGeometry type:
+`ExtendedPathGeometry` provides a constructor with a `PathGeometry` parameter as also an extension method for `PathGeometry` type:
 ```cs
 //constructor
 public ExtendedPathGeometry(PathGeometry data);
 //extension method
 public static ExtendedPathGeometry ToExtendedPathGeometry(this PathGeometry geometry);
 ```
-You can instantiate an ExtendedPathGeometry as follows:
+You can instantiate an `ExtendedPathGeometry` as follows:
 ```cs
 var pg = new PathGeometry();
 //instantiate using constructor